OpenImageDebugger/OpenImageDebugger/README.md

 ## Roadmap

 * QtCreator integration.
-* Improve user extensibility by importing modules that describe the user buffer data structure.
-* Create a more sophisticated GUI, possibly based on Qt, allowing for more features to be exposed, configured and toggled at runtime.
 * Show all available buffers of the user type from the current context.
 * Support more data types: Short, int and double
 * Support buffers with 2 channels